Our rating(4.2/5)

 User experience

 While Square is known for their user-friendly Point of Sale (the free POS app) interface, Square for Restaurants looks too simple to believe it has all the features you need in a restaurant.
-Don’t be fooled, though – the system is built for efficiency, giving you features for a tailored experience of the POS system.
+Don’t be fooled, though – the POS system is built for efficiency, giving you features for a tailored experience.

-Food items or buttons can be grouped into menus (e.g. Breakfast, Lunch, Dinner), display groups (e.g. Hot Drinks, Sides, Shortcuts) and products with variants and modifiers (Americano, regular size, with milk).
-You can switch between menus via a button below the menu display.
-Display groups can contain any categories like Hot Drinks or Shortcuts where functions can be accessed from the main screen rather than the separate Actions section.
+Food items or buttons can be grouped into menus (e.g. Breakfast, Lunch, Dinner), groups (e.g. Hot Drinks, Sides, Shortcuts) and products with variants and modifiers (Americano, regular size, with milk).

-Basically, you can customise the POS screen in many ways to fit your needs, e.g. include bestsellers on the main Breakfast menu screen, but by clicking Hot Drinks, you go to a screen that shows all the hot drink options.
-A lot of processes can be customised, such as whether to add Service Charge by default or manually.
-You can also choose the colour scheme – either light or dark.
+You can basically customise the POS screen in many ways to fit your needs, for instance with bestsellers highlighted on the different menus.
+Many processes can be customised, such as whether to add service charge by default or manually.
+You can also choose the colour scheme: either light or dark.

-Square for Restaurants’s POS menu can be customised, but there are no images of products.
+Square for Restaurants’s POS menu can be customised beautifully with your menu.

-Square asks you to set up a lot of functions before the first time of using the app.
+But be prepared: Square asks you to set up many functions before the first time of using the app.
 This can be daunting for someone who hasn’t considered all the detailed ways to use a POS system.
 A more intuitive way is to decide all these things in steps as you are introduced to the functions visually in the software, with detailed explanations of what it all means.
 I had to look up some settings in the help section before I was able to make a qualified decision on some of them.

 POS features

-• Deciding which foods are fired immediately to the kitchen; and
+• Deciding which foods are fired immediately to the kitchen

-Many features are similar to the free Point of Sale features, including all the payment methods (card reader, manual card entry, cash, cheques, vouchers, others), split bills, adding tax, tipping, product variants, customer library and gift cards.
+Many features are similar to the free Point of Sale app, like all the payment methods (card reader, manual card entry, cash, cheques, vouchers, others), split bills, adding tax, tipping, product variants, customer library and gift cards.
 A difference with the Restaurants POS is that settings for each iPad till have options to tailor some of these functions further.

 Let’s have a look at Restaurants features, some of which you’ll only find in the Plus (paid) plan.